Dorsey F. Henderson Jr.: Episcopacy

 On October 1, 1994, Henderson was elected on the sixth ballot as the seventh Bishop of Upper South Carolina, during a diocesan convention.
-He was consecrated on February 3, 1995, by presiding Bishop Edmond L. Browning, in Trinity Cathedral.
+He was consecrated on February 3, 1995, with Presiding Bishop Edmond L. Browning as chief consecrator, in Trinity Cathedral.
 He addressed his first diocesan convention as bishop of the diocese that same day.
 In January 2009, Henderson announced his intention of retiring, and officially retired on December 31, 2009.
 He then became Assistant Bishop of Florida.